eclab/grains/motif/README.md

-# ARP
+# MOTIF

-Arp is a random arpeggio generator.
+Motif is a random short melody generator.
 Aria is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

-Think of Arp as TOPOGRAF for notes.
-You are selecting a random arpeggio from a three- dimensional space.
+Think of Motif as TOPOGRAF for notes.
+You are selecting a random melody from a three- dimensional space.
 The three parameters in question are the PATTERN, the VARIANCE, and DETERMINISTIC RANDOM NOISE.